maliedvp/py-neer-utilities/_sources/README.md.txt

 Spaces for the Social Sciences*](https://www.new-data-spaces.de/en-us/) (SPP 2431).
-Reading the article [*Karapanagiotis and Liebald (2023)*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4541376) helps to understand the theoretical foundation and design of `py-neer-match` (note that the article refers to an earlier version of the framework, previously labeled as `MLMATCH`).
+Reading the article [*Karapanagiotis and Liebald (2023)*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4541376) helps to understand the theoretical foundation and design of `neermatch` (note that the article refers to an earlier version of the framework, previously labeled as `mlmatch`).

 # Contributors